Ex-Green Beret And NFL Player On His Role In, Reaction To Anthem Protests

 Before Colin Kapernick took a knee, he actually took a seat.

-Last year, when the former San Francisco 49ers quarterback wanted to draw attention to what he saw as the oppression of African Americans — specifically by the police — he decided to sit during the national anthem.
+Last year, when the former San Francisco 49ers quarterback wanted to draw attention to what he saw as the oppression of African-Americans — specifically by the police — he decided to sit during the national anthem.

 And then Nate Boyer saw Kaepernick sitting and got mad.